urbanjost/M_intrinsics/docs/intrinsics.md

   must be associated and allocatable arrays must be allocated.

 - **kind**
-  : (Optional) An _integer_ initialization expression indicating the kind parameter of the result.
+  : indicates the kind parameter of the result.

 ### **Result**

   An _integer_ array of rank one with as many elements as **source** has dimensions.

-The elements of the resulting array correspond to the extend of **source** along the respective dimensions.
-If **source** is a scalar, the result is the rank one array of size zero.
-If **kind** is absent, the return value has the default integer kind otherwise the specified kind.
+  The elements of the resulting array correspond to the extent of **source** along the respective dimensions.

+  If **source** is
+  a scalar, the result is an empty array (a rank-one array of size zero).

 ### **Examples**